Basic Syntax of Nit

 Unlike many object-oriented languages, generic classes in Nit yield a

 kind of sub-typing.
-For example, Pair[Int]
+For example, Pair[Int] is a subtype of

 Virtual Types

-declares a virtual types in a class.
+type declares a virtual types in a class.
 A bound type is

 mandatory.
 Virtual types can then be used as regular types in the class